Best camping mats for the whole family

 - Always bring a patch kit along

 - Remove sticks, rocks, and pine cones from under your tent.
+Put a groundsheet down in shelters.

 - R-Value refers to the level of insulation the pad provides from the ground.
 If you live somewhere where it is below 60 at night, you want an R-value of at least 2 to be comfortable, even on summer nights.
+You can layer sleeping mats (say a comfy air mattress over an insulating foam pad) to increase R-values for colder nights or seasons.

-Camping Pad Types
+Camping Sleeping Pad Types

-Self Inflating Pads
+Self Inflating Sleeping Pads

 Self inflating mats are basically a hybrid between and air pad and a foam pad.
 Generally, these types of pads are made with a shell filled with a varying thickens foam core and a valve.
 The valve opens and closes to allow air to be drawn into the pad.
 You can usually help inflate them with a few extra breaths as well.
-We like them because even if they get a hole, the foam instead prevents the pad from sinking all the way to the ground.
-The foam also provides insulation from the cold ground.

 Air Pads

 An air mattress gets its primary source of support from blowing air into it.
 There are the classic, large and thick air mattresses as well as lower profile ones designed to be lightweight.
 Air mattresses have great support but are often colder to sleep on.
-They also are VERY uncomfortable if they get a leak in the middle of the night.

 Foam Pads